King-Darius/LofiSymphony/README.md

 Pull requests are welcome!
 Share screenshots, new progressions, or improvements to the visual design.

 ## ❓ Troubleshooting
-- **Audio preview unavailable** – confirm `fluidsynth` and a soundfont are installed, then restart the app.
+- **Audio preview unavailable or only vinyl noise** – confirm `fluidsynth` and a soundfont are installed, then restart the app.
+Toggle off "Add vinyl texture to preview audio" in the sidebar when you want a clean render.
 - **Missing dependencies** – rerun the launcher so it can reinstall the managed virtual environment (`launcher.py --reset` performs a full rebuild).
-- **MusicGen extras fail to install** – verify the Microsoft C++ Build Tools (Windows) or your platform's compiler toolchain are installed, then rerun `launcher.py --with-musicgen --reset`.
+- **MusicGen dependencies fail to install** – verify the Microsoft C++ Build Tools (Windows) or your platform's compiler toolchain are installed, then rerun `launcher.py --reset` (or `--upgrade`) to retry the install.
 Without those tools, stick with the default MIDI workflow – it ships fully packaged and won't prompt for compilers.
 - **`pip install python` errors** – grab Python directly from [python.org](https://www.python.org/downloads/) or the Microsoft Store instead of installing a `python` package via pip; the launcher will use whichever interpreter you run it with.

 Enjoy crafting mellow vibes with **LofiSymphony**. 🎧